skymethod/denoflare-docs/cli/push.md

     --watch                                                     If set, watch the local file system and automatically re-upload on script changes
     --watch-include <path>...
 If watching, watch this additional path as well (e.g. for dynamically-imported static resources)
     --custom-domain <domain-or-subdomain-name>...
-Bind worker to one or more Custom Domains for Workers --delete-class <class-name>...
+Bind worker to one or more Custom Domains for Workers --workers-dev                                               Enable or disable the worker workers.dev route --delete-class <class-name>...
 Delete an obsolete Durable Object (and all data!) by class name as part of the update

     --text-binding <name:plain-text>...
 Plain text environment variable binding, overrides config